Due to Covid-19 restrictions, please confirm events are happening before attending.

 chores and their scent will discourage some predators.

 So whether it's an empty shed, an upscale chicken "condo", or anything in between, these are the essentials to consider to ensure happy, healthy poultry & lots of eggs!

 What can we help you find?
 Search the website:

-Note: Did you subscribe but haven't been receiving a newsletter in your inbox?
+Note: Did you subscribe but did not receive a newsletter in your inbox?
 Search your Spam or Promotions Tab so you don't miss a single issue!